kdbhatt/altana-atlas/README.md

 `http://localhost:8000/docs`

-## Future work
-- The folder structure is ceate so that we can add unit test by using pytest.
-- Model can be used to get request and send request so that response model can be managed.

 ## System Design

 ![The cloud Architecture of the API](/docs/Current_Architecture.jpg "Proposed architecture")

+## Future work
+- The folder structure is created so that we can add unit test by using pytest.
+- Model can be used by using `Pydentic` to get request and send request, so that response model can be managed.

-## High level Architecture to implement in AWS Cloud
+## High level Architecture to implement in AWS Cloud (**Proposed**)

 ![The cloud Architecture of the API](/docs/cloud.jpg "Proposed architecture")